Port of Holyhead: History

 Formerly subservient to Beaumaris as the region's main port, Holyhead came into its own in the early 19th century, when Thomas Telford built a new road to connect north Wales with London.
 The Admiralty Pier was constructed in 1821, and was used by the City of Dublin Steam Packet Company.
-The so-called "Irish Mail Line" of the Chester & Holyhead Railway ran from Holyhead railway station to the pier.
+The so-called "Irish Mail Line" of the Chester and Holyhead Railway ran from Holyhead railway station to the pier.
 The Admiralty Arch was built in 1824, marking the end of Telford's new road.
 The arch was designed by Thomas Harrison and its main purpose was to commemorate the visit of King George IV of the United Kingdom in 1821, when he arrived in Holyhead on the royal yacht, before leaving on a state visit to Ireland on the steam packet Lightning.

-In 1845, an Act of Parliament led to the construction of the new port, and a new railway station was opened in 1851.
+The Holyhead Harbour Act 1847 (10 & 11 Vict. c.
+76) led to the construction of the new port, and a new railway station was opened in 1851.
 In 1853, Queen Victoria of the United Kingdom arrived in the port of Holyhead with the royal party, including her consort Prince Albert and two of her sons, including the young Prince of Wales.
 The breakwater was completed in 1873, and was declared open by the same Prince of Wales, now an adult, who officially opened the New Harbour on 17 June 1880.
 A new station hotel was erected at about the same time.
 However, as a starting point for sea journeys to Ireland, Holyhead soon had a rival, as the port of Fishguard began operating ferries in 1906.